Best Windshield Tint in Jonesboro AR. Legal Options That Reduce Heat

 Arkansas Windshield Tint Laws: The 2026 Jonesboro Driver’s Guide

-Arkansas Code § 27-37-306 regulates windshield tint statewide.
-For Jonesboro drivers, compliance comes down to two factors: the AR 5-inch windshield strip rule and the state’s net light transmission requirement.
+Arkansas windshield tint laws are governed by Arkansas Code § 27 37 306.
+For drivers in Jonesboro, compliance usually comes down to two key rules.
+The AR-5 windshield strip limit and the state’s net visible light transmission requirement.

-Arkansas allows a non-reflective tint strip across the top of the windshield, but it may not extend more than 5 inches from the top center or below the AS-1 line marked by manufacturers.
+Arkansas allows a non reflective tint strip across the top of the windshield, but it cannot extend more than five inches down from the top center or below the AS 1 line marked by the manufacturer.

-Anything darker below this boundary violates the AR 5-inch windshield strip rule and can result in enforcement during traffic stops in Jonesboro.
+Tint installed below this boundary violates Arkansas windshield tint laws and can lead to enforcement during traffic stops in Jonesboro and throughout Craighead County.

-Full Windshield Tinting: Is Clear Ceramic Film Legal in Arkansas?
+Is Full Windshield Tint Legal in Arkansas?
+Ceramic Film Explained

 Yes, if it meets the state’s light transmission requirement.